isaacnmm/pestpolicy-hugo2XX/content/posts/best-drain-snakes/index.md

 layout: post
 ---

 To fix clogged drains, snakes/) (also known as augers or plumber's snakes) are a useful and budget-friendly tool.
 So, quit experimenting with acidic cleaners, plungers, or coat hangers.
 So, what's the best drain snake?
-If you need a quick answer, I approve of the [FlexiSnake](https://www.amazon. com/dp/B01NB0729G/? tag=p-policy-20) drain snake, especially for hair-clog removal.
+If you need a quick answer, I approve of the [FlexiSnake](https://www.amazon.com/dp/B01NB0729G/?tag=p-policy-20)drain snake, especially for hair-clog removal.

 It has grabbers and small hooks that'll attach to the hair as the auger rotates even around the p-trap.